 The different processes in the works that have been considered in the previous chapters, as spaces of historical amnesia, have been interpreted as expressing feminist concerns and queer theories that have each addressed different aspects of “women’s cultures” in sound arts and experimental musics.
 In both of these cases, the terms of representation are simultaneously accepted and refused through different strategies that reflect the different and shifting positions of ‘woman’, composer, performer and audience addressed toward questions of authority and experience, in particular of who seeks to speak for whom.

-This chapter, extending upon the previous, measures assumed thresholds of auditory intelligibility.
+This chapter, expanding upon the previous, measures assumed thresholds of auditory intelligibility.
 In other words, I’m listening out for the limits of normative listening, what is generally assumed to be intelligible – and thus recognisable – as ‘sound’, as ‘listening’, as ‘hearing’, within socionormative sound reproduction practices and audio-technical discourses.
 Measuring assumed thresholds of auditory intelligibility in this way is a particular kind of auditory practice.
 It’s a bit like listening through a glass placed up against a wall to try to hear what’s on the other side.
 It is one that is performed analytically, an analytical audition, a performative audition.
 Specifically in this chapter, listening is analysed through ways in which societal thresholds of ‘race’, ‘gender’ and ‘sexuality’ can be heard to manifest within and through auditory thresholds of intelligibility.
 This ‘audition’ is similarly addressed toward questions of authority and experience, but rather than considering who seeks to speak for whom, I am concerned here with who seeks to listen for whom.